 The menus and sub-menus on the Graphs Tab can be quite complicated at first, but they provide access to summary information about a wide range of features.
+Each sub-section of the Graphs Tab has its own Life-ring information.

-For example, the graph below shows how the word vital in the BNC: Academic corpus occurs very frequently with the indefinite article.
+For example, the graph below shows how the word consequence in the BNC: Academic corpus occurs very frequently in the first fifth and first third of a sentence.
 The Norms show the proportion of all words in the corpus which occur in these contexts, so it is easy to see how the tendencies differ.